MarketingProInsider/marketingproinsider/content/posts/blog_2.md

 As a marketing pro, knowing the basics of social media is key.
 At Marketing Pro Insider, we see mastering social media platforms and understanding your audience as vital.
 These are the building blocks of a strong social media plan.

 ### Mastering the Various Platforms
 Each social media platform like Facebook, Instagram, Twitter, and LinkedIn has its own special features.
-To be [experts on social media](https://marketingproinsider.com/), you need to get to know these well.
+To be expert on social media , you need to get to know these well.
 Learn how to use their strengths to connect with your audience.
 - **Facebook:** Learn how visuals work, the power of community, and Facebook Ads targeting.
 - **Instagram:** Discover the art of telling stories with pictures, the power of Reels, and influencer marketing.
 - **Twitter:** Improve at making short, impactful tweets, engaging with followers, and using hashtags.